 Scientific name Sta itus Habitat requirements L ikelihood of occurren ce NC Act EPBC Act GSDA SGIC SDA NS Calidris alba SL Mig The species occurs in coastal areas around Australia mostly Unlikely to occur N/A N/A Sanderling on open sandy beaches exposed to open sea-swell.
 Scattered records occur in mid-east and south-east Queensland from Townsville and Alva Beach, south to Fraser Island, and around Moreton Bay and Point Danger, including on offshore islands.
 Rarely, they are recorded in near-coastal wetlands, such as lagoons, hypersaline lakes, saltponds and samphire flats.
 There are rare inland records from sandy shores of ephemeral brackish lakes and brackish river-pools (DCCEEW 2022).
 GSDA: The species has not been historically recorded within the desktop search extent.
 No suitable habitat was recorded within the study area.
-Calidris falcinellus SL Broad-billed sandpiper SL Mig The species is most common in north coast of Australia.
-In Queensland the species has been recorded at Mackay and Unlikely to occur Likely to occur N/A surrounding regions.
+Calidris falcinellus Broad-billed -billed Queensland the species surrounding regions.
+The to Australia where it occurrent estuarine mudflats, saltrespecies has been record The species is most common in north coast of Australia.
+In Queensland the species has been recorded at Mackay and Unlikely to occur Likely to occur N/A sandpiper surrounding regions.
 The species is a non-breeding visitor to Australia where it occurs in sheltered coasts including estuarine mudflats, saltmarshes, freshwater lagoons.
 The species has been recorded in creeks, swamps and lakes GSDA: The species has not been historically recorded within the desktop search extent.
-No suitable habitat was recorded within the study area. near the coast with rare inland records (DCCEEW 2022). search extent and po tentially suitable foragi altmarshes, and fresh records within the desktop itable foraging habitat, including , and freshwater lagoons, were Calidris melanotos SL Mig Prefers shallow fresh to saline wetlands.
+No suitable habitat was recorded within the study area. near the coast with rare inland records (DCCEEW 2022). search extent and po cies has 13 records wit otentially suitable foragi altmarshes, and fresh otudy area. ng habitat, including Calidris melanotos SL Mig Prefers shallow fresh to saline wetlands.
 The species is May occur May occur May occur Pectoral sandpiper found at coastal lagoons, estuaries, bays, swamps, lakes, inundated grasslands, saltmarshes, river pools, creeks, floodplains and artificial wetlands.
 The species is usually found in coastal or near coastal habitat but occasionally found further inland.
 It prefers wetlands that have open GSDA: The species has not been historically recorded within the desktop search extent; however, potentially suitable foraging habitat for the species was recorded within the study area (i.e. modified floodplains when inundated with water). fringing mudflats and low, emergent or fringing vegetation (DCCEEW 2022).
-SGIC SDA: The species has not been historically recorded within the desktop search extent; however, potentially suitable foraging habitat was recorded within the study area. within the desktop se e species has not been earch extent; however, ne species was recorde potentially suitable Calidris ruficollis SL Mig The species is distributed along most of the Australian May occur Likely to occur May occur Red-necked stint coastline where they occur in coastal areas, including in sheltered inlets, bays, lagoons and estuaries with intertidal mudflats.
+SGIC SDA: The species has not been historically recorded within the desktop search extent; however, potentially suitable foraging habitat was recorded within the study area. within the desktop se e species has not beer earch extent; however, ne species was recorde potentially suitable Calidris ruficollis SL Mig The species is distributed along most of the Australian May occur Likely to occur May occur Red-necked stint coastline where they occur in coastal areas, including in sheltered inlets, bays, lagoons and estuaries with intertidal mudflats.
 They also occur in saltworks and sewage farms; saltmarsh; ephemeral or permanent shallow wetlands near the coast or inland, including lagoons, lakes, swamps, GSDA: The species has been historically recorded within the desktop search extent.
 Potentially suitable foraging habitat was recorded within the study area (i.e. modified floodplains when inundated with water); however, the species are known to occasionally occur within inundated grasslands.